ADVOCACY – DISTRICT 22

 District 22 Submission to the Queensland Anti-Bullying Taskforce

 Submission to the Honourable the Premier with copies to the Attorney-General and Minister for Justices, the Minister for Education and Minister for Industrial Relations

 The Report has now been released and the Government’s response and can be accessed here

 District 22 Submission Submission to Premier’s Special Taskforce on Domestic and Family Violence in Queensland

-The District has submitted a detailed submission to this taskforce.
+District 22 submitted a detailed submission to this Taskforce.
 Refer to the Attachments below for full details of our Submission

 Beijing Platform for Action: Beijing +20 Review